seek-oss/logger/docs/eeeoh.md

 eeeoh prescribes [Datadog unified service tagging] as a baseline.

-The recommended approach to satisfy this requirement is sourcing application metadata from the workload hosting environment.
+The recommended approach to satisfy this requirement is sourcing metadata from the workload hosting environment.

-See [environment setup](#environment-setup) for detailed guidance per workload hosting environment;
+See our [internal logging guidance] for detailed guidance per workload hosting environment;
 in some cases,
 metadata is derived from `DD_` environment variables: